 City breaks with kids can be an amazing cultural experience but also a bit overwhelming if you bite off more than you can chew.
 We had a rather testing first trip to London with our girls when they were very young.
 Since then we have learnt from our mistakes and now put a lot more thought into our city break travel plans.

 Getting your rubber ducks in a row before you travel is essential: plan where you’re going to stay in the city; your must-see sights; and how you’re going to get around.
 The key is not cramming too much in to a couple of days, taking plenty of snacks and allowing the kids to burn off energy in a park when they’ve had enough of the sights.
 It’s also worth checking out the family-friendly credentials of the city.
-Here are some that we think families will love:
+Here are some city break for kids that we think families will love:

 The best UK city breaks with kids

 The Scottish capital is packed full of family-friendly attractions.
 Animal-loving kids will be begging for a trip to Edinburgh Zoo to see the Giant Pandas, while there are great historical experiences to be had at Edinburgh Castle or the National Museum of Scotland.
 When tummies start to rumble head to The Meadows gardens for a picnic and to find the playground.

 Venture outside the city and you can learn about Scotland’s industrial heritage at the National Museum of Scotland, meet the farm animals at East Links Family Park or go on a sea safari from the Scottish Seabird Centre.
 If you’d like more inspiration for travel with kids in Scotland and the best UK breaks for kids then take a look at the Monkey and Mouse blog.